Simulation-Software-Engineering/Lecture-Material/02_virtualization_and_containers/virtualmachines_containers_exercise.md

     - Choose your preferred language and keyboard layout.
 Note that you cannot use your mouse in the menus, instead you have to use your keyboard.
     - For most settings you can accept the default values Ubuntu suggests (mirror, empty proxy, using entire disk with LVM group, storage configuration etc.)
     - After verifying that Ubuntu wants to use the virtual hard drive, confirm formatting of the virtual hard drive ("Confirm destructive action") when asked so.
-- When setting up your user, please use your GitLab username, e.g. `jaustar`, as username and choose the username + VM, e.g. `jaustarvm`, as the server's name.
+- When setting up your user, please use your GitLab username, e.g. `desaiin`, as username and choose the username + VM, e.g. `desaiinvm`, as the server's name.
 The password you can choose freely, but it cannot be empty.
 If you do not feel creative, use `vm` as password.
 - When you are asked about the SSH Setup, you can decide whether you want to activate the `Install OpenSSH Server` option (using spacebar) or not.
 If you want to test out the SSH connection to the VM (optional task), you can activate it now.
 If you do not activate it here, you can still install the OpenSSH server later.
 - In the next window, skip all suggested "Featured Server Snaps" to keep the size of the image minimal.
 It suggests common software used on the Ubuntu Server edition, such as Docker, for example.
 However, we do not need it here.
 Confirming your choice will start the installation procedure.
 - The installation procedure might take a while since it will also install security updates.
 You can already start reading on the subsequent sections.
 - After the installation has finished confirm the reboot with "Reboot Now".
     - Ubuntu should complain that it cannot unmount the cdrom drive.
-Check in the settings of your VM that VirtualBox has unmounted the `ubuntu-20.04.3-live-server-amd64.iso` image and confirm the reboot by pressing enter.
+Check in the settings of your VM that VirtualBox has unmounted the `ubuntu-22.04.1-live-server-amd64.iso` image and confirm the reboot by pressing enter.
 If the image is still mounted, please shutdown the VM (Machine -> ACPI Shutdown), unmount the image manually and boot the VM again.

 #### 3. Installation of neofetch